FilippoMazzara/Progetto_IFO/README.md

 If not present the following will be tried to be computed using values from other columns, if they exist:

 - Tumor_Sample_Barcode is inferred from the file or the data set names
-- Vaf is calculated dividing t_depth for t_alt_count   - Variant_Type is
+- VAF is calculated dividing t_depth for t_alt_count
-inferred from VARIANT_CLASS, Reference_Allele and Tumor_Seq_Allele2
+- Variant_Type is inferred from VARIANT_CLASS, Reference_Allele and
+  Tumor_Seq_Allele2
 - Variant_Classification is inferred using Consequence and Variant_Type
-- Most of the column types are reduced to the ones that correspond to the maf standard and values formatting errors are tried to be fixed as well, this is most significant when merging multiple data sets
+- Most of the column types are reduced to the ones that correspond to the MAF standard and values formatting errors are tried to be fixed as well, this is most significant when merging multiple data sets

 Check out the help page in the app if you want to know even more about the inner workings of the package.